-^{}Address for correspondence: Dr. J. O. Adetayo, P.O.Box 1084, OAU Post Office, Obafemi Awolowo University, Ile-Ife, Osun State 220005, Nigeria Telephone: 234 - 8037175961 E-mail: adetayosegun2002@yahoo.com
+^{}Address for correspondence: Dr. J. O. Adetayo, P.O.Box 1084, OAU Post Office, Obafemi Awolowo University, Ile-Ife, Osun State 220005, Nigeria to have a comparative advantage over the competitors.
+On these premises the study accentuated to address questions in order to achieve the following objectives:

-- i.
-The extent on which capacity planning has contributed to the efficient use of facilities and equipments. - ii.
-The extent to which production planning and control practices has enhanced waste reduction and increased profit. - iii.
-The extent to which short term scheduling techniques employed by industries has enabled them minimize customer waiting time and processing.
+- The extent on which capacity planning has contributed to the efficient use of facilities and equipments. - The extent to which production planning and control practices has enhanced waste reduction and increased profit. - The extent to which short term scheduling techniques employed by industries has enabled them minimize customer waiting time and processing.